 3 minute read

-The Code of Conduct applies to all staff and volunteers and seeks to ensure that Family Rights Group’s expectation of those who work for the organisation is as clear as possible.
+The Code of Conduct applies to all staff and volunteers (except Trustees, who have a separate Code of Conduct), and seeks to ensure that Family Rights Group’s expectation of those who work for the organisation is as clear as possible.
 The conduct of all those who work for Family Rights Group directly reflects upon the organisation, including the trust and respect in which it is viewed by families and practitioners and the influence it can bring to bear on decision makers.

 The Code of Conduct is binding on all staff.
-If a staff member breaks the Code and the standard it promotes and requires, we may take disciplinary action (including, potentially, dismissing you).
+If you break the Code and the standard it promotes and requires, we may take disciplinary action (including, potentially, dismissing you).

 - Take reasonable care of your own and others’ health and safety.

 - Act fairly, honestly and tactfully and treat all those you come into contact with at, or through, work with dignity, respect and with courtesy.

 - Deal correctly with property and money of Family Rights Group or any member of the public.

 - Promote and maintain the good name and reputation of Family Rights Group.

 - Report any business interests of yourself, your family or friends at the very earliest opportunity to the Chief Executive, where such business is being or is likely to be conducted with Family Rights Group or which may give rise to a conflict of interest in the performance of your duties.